msmania/pocket-pruner/README.md

 pruner 80000 ~/.pocket/data application,blockstore,txindexer,state
 ```

-⚠️ Pruning full data could take `2-3 hours` to finish.
-Once finished, the following
+⚠️ Pruning full data could take `2-3 hours`, or more time depending on the
+parameters to pass, to finish.
+Once finished, the following new directories are
-new directories are created side by side with the original directories.
-Pocket
+created side by side with the original directories.
+Pocket Pruner does not
-**Pruner does not modify the original directories**, which means that a node to be
+modify the original directories, which means that a node to be pruned **needs
-pruned **needs to have extra space to keep both the original data and pruned data
+to have extra space to keep both the original data and pruned data at the same
-at the same time**. ⚠️
+time**. ⚠️

 - dataDir/application-new.db
 - dataDir/blockstore-new.db